 - cracked black pepper, to taste

 Put water to a boil.
 Don’t skimp on the H20.
 If you do, your pasta won’t have room to swim and it will tend to show its displeasure by sticking together in a glutinous mass.
 Add the pasta to the ample supply of boiling water and cook for the amount of time indicated on the box.
+Or, if you have the luxury of having fresh pasta, remember that it cooks very quickly, so take it out as soon as it is ready.

 While your water is coming to a boil and your pasta is cooking, get out the remaining ingredients and a big skillet.
 Heat up the pan over medium heat.
 After the pan is hot, put in your butter and olive oil, followed shortly thereafter by the garlic.
 You want to saute the garlic slightly, but do not allow it to get brown.
 If it cooks too long, it will be bitter and you will get a reputation for being a miserable cook.